hypercore-one/znn_walletapi_csharp/README.md

 Visit [Microsoft's Configuration in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-8.0) for more information on how to configure ASP.NET Core.

+Visit [Serilog's Logging for ASP.NET Core](https://github.com/serilog/serilog-settings-configuration) for more information on how to configure Serilog logging for ASP.NET Core.

 ### Authentication

-The Zenon Wallet API implements [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) bearer authentication.
+The Zenon Wallet API uses [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) bearer authentication.
 The tokens hold claims and are signed using a private secret key.

-By default tokens do not expire and require a private secret.
+By default tokens do not expire and require a private secret to be configured.

 Use the `Api:Jwt` configuration section to configure Jwt authentication.